 Commercial litigation cases involve any dispute that can arise in a business setting.
-This could include breach of contract cases, partnership venture disputes, class actions, business torts, and shareholder issues.
+This could mean breach of contract cases, partnership venture disputes, class actions, business torts, and shareholder issues.

 Commercial Litigation includes everything from breach of contract actions to commercial torts.
 A commercial tort can be defined as anything from interference with a business relationship to unfair competition.
 Commercial torts can involve injury or disparagement to the reputation of a company, fraud, or breach of contract that affects business owners and shareholders.